accalina/techtest-cheapest-flight/README.md

 - Required keys are present in the JSON data
 - Files exist before attempting to read them
 - JSON data is valid before processing
+- Values in the JSON data are of the correct type and format
+- The program gracefully handles errors and continues processing other test cases

 ## Program Requirements